-28. Animal Subjects
+33. Animal Subjects

 The recipient agrees to comply with the Animal Welfare Act of 1966 (P.L.
 89-544), as amended, 7 USC 2131-2156.
 Recipient also agrees to abide by the "U.S. Government Principles for the Utilization and Care of Vertebrate Animals used in Testing, Research, and Training."
 (Federal Register 50(97): 20864-20865.
 May 20,1985).
-The nine principles can be viewed at http://grants.nih.gov/grants/olaw/references/phspol.htm#USGovPrinciples.
-For additional information about the Principles, the recipient should consult the Guide for Care and Use of Laboratory Animals, prepared by the Institute of Laboratory Animal Resources, National Research Council and can be accessed at: http://www.nap.edu/readingroom/books/labrats/.
+The nine principles can be viewed at https://olaw.nih.gov/policies-laws/phs-policy.htm.
+For additional information about the Principles, the recipient should consult the Guide for the Care and Use of Laboratory Animals, prepared by the Institute of Laboratory Animal Resources, National Research Council.

-29. Light Refreshments and/or Meals
+34. Light Refreshments and/or Meals